7-Day Kilimanjaro Climb | Rongai Route Summit Trek

 Descend through moorland and rainforest via the Marangu route.
 Collect your summit certificate at the gate.
 Transfer to Moshi or Arusha.

-Advertised safari prices may not be exact and can vary depending on accommodation category and availability at time of booking.
-Exact Safari prices shall be provided at booking.
-Expect marginal +/- Price Variations based on specific accommodation choices / Safari seasons.
+Advertised safari prices are based on regular seasonal rates and may vary depending on accommodation category, availability, and travel dates at time of booking.
+Expect marginal price variations based on specific accommodation choices and safari seasons.

 Prices are in USD Per Person Sharing in a double/twin en-suite room.